RainPlus-Team/mirai-jni-rs/README.md

 Developer guide will follow up soon.

 ## Contributing
-We welcome all kinds of contributions, the contribution guide will follow up soon.
+We welcome all kinds of contributions.
+To get started, see [CONTRIBUTING.md](CONTRIBUTING.md).